LusineKamikyan/classification_crime_analysis/README.md

-I am working on posting the code for this project.
+I am working on uploading the code files of this project.
+In the meantime check out my code for Pet Adoption and hard drive failure projects I completed in Metis and  my code for hw and project of Deep Learning class at Purdue (BME 595)